 I wouldnt use this for flying as they dont block engine noise, though you might try adding speakers and this boom mic to earmuff hearing protectors if you are trying to save cash while taking flight tlessons or building a DIY airplane.

 Liked ByView All

 Pilot Headset Boom Mike Attachment for Headphones by biketool is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure biketool would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure biketool would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).